 The Launchpad Pro MK3 is the top of the Launchpad range, it features the most sensitive pads, the most controls for Ableton Live, a standalone Sequencer and a standalone Chord mode.
 It also features the Note mode and Custom modes seen on the Launchpad X, with 8 available slots for Custom Modes.

 The Launchpad Pro MK3 offers track select buttons to allow you to move quickly between tracks without sacrificing any other functions.
-It also features a Fixed length feature so that clips recorded in Ableton will be the desired length and the Sequencer can print its patterns into Ableton.
+It also has a Fixed length feature so clips recorded in Ableton are the desired length and the Sequencer can print its patterns into Ableton.

 The Launchpad Pro comes with all the same software as the Launchpad X and Mini MK3.

 It has a USB C port, can be powered with a supplied USB wall power supply and has a Type A TRS MIDI In port and two Type-A TRS MIDI Outputs.
 The second of which can be changed to a Thru port.
 It comes with 3 Type-A TRS to MIDI DIN Adapters.